wanelo/wanelo.github.io/_drafts/a-story-of-counting.md

 ## Rails Counter Caches

-Through a quick google search, we find the counter_cache feature in ActiveRecord.
+A well know solution to this problem is provided by Rails in the form of [counter cache](http://railscasts.com/episodes/23-counter-cache-column) feature in ActiveRecord.
+You are supposed to add the counter cache column, tell Rails what it is, and the rest is taken care of.

-We drop the configuration into the Save model and deploy with a migration that pre-fills all counter_cache values on users.
+So we drop the configuration into the Save model and deploy with a migration that pre-fills all counter_cache values on users.

 ```ruby